Rich von Biberstein/Icon Sportswire

 ---|---|---|---|

 Kristian Campbell (BOS Red Sox): The Boston Red Sox took Campbell in the 4th round of the 2023 MLB Draft, and since then, he has flown through the system and up the prospect rankings.
 In two minor league seasons, Campbell hit .327 with a .986 OPS, 21 home runs, and 27 stolen bases.
 With Campbell continuing to post numbers like that in Spring Training, he was able to break camp with the Red Sox as their starting second baseman.
-Campbell's success from the spring has also carried over into the early portion of the season, as he is hitting .328 with a .972 OPS through his first 69 plate appearances.
+Campbell's success from the spring carried over into the early portion of the season.
+Despite struggling early on in May, he is hitting .246 with a .746 OPS and five home runs.

-Jasson Dominguez (NY Yankees): After reaching the World Series in 2024, the Yankees enter this season with one less superstar.
+Jasson Dominguez (NY Yankees): After reaching the World Series in 2024, the Yankees entered this season with one less superstar.
 This puts a lot of pressure on their #1 prospect, Jasson Dominguez, who broke into the league briefly in 2023 before needing surgery.
 In eight games in 2023, the man they call The Martian hit .258 with four home runs and a .980 OPS.
-While he would struggle in his brief return in 2024, Dominguez has a clean slate entering this season, and so far, he is hitting .229 with a .702 OPS in 55 plate appearances.
+While he would struggle in his brief return in 2024, Dominguez has a clean slate entering this season, and so far, he is hitting .240 with a .761 OPS and 116 wRC+.
+The young outfielder may not have come out of the gates on fire, but he has been getting more consistent in May, including a three-home-run game against the A's.

 Player | Opening Odds | Current Best Odds |